Best free iPad apps

 Going head-to-head with Kindle, iBooks is a decent ebook reader, backed by the iBookstore.
 As you'd expect from Apple, the interface is polished and usable, with handy cross-device bookmark syncing, highlighting, and various display options.
 It's also a capable PDF reader, for your digital magazine collection.

-Amazon's Kindle iPad app for reading myriad books available at the Kindle Store is a little workmanlike, and doesn't match the coherence of iBooks (you buy titles in Safari and "sync" purchases via Kindle).
-However, Kindle's fine for reading, and you get options to optimize your experience (including the ability to kill the page-turn animation and amend the page background to a pleasant sepia tone).
+Amazon's Kindle iPad app for reading myriad books available at the Kindle Store is a little workmanlike, and doesn't match the coherence of iBooks (you buy titles in Safari and 'sync' purchases via Kindle).
+However, Kindle's fine for reading, and you get options to optimise your experience (including the ability to kill the naff page-turn animation and amend the page background to a pleasant sepia tone).